 utm parameters – these are URL parameters that are used to help identify the source of traffic (e.g. social networks, email and display advertising campaigns) in Google Analytics with names that start with utm_ (e.g. utm_medium, utm_source, utm_campaign).
 Some email marketing software providers automatically add some utm_ parameters, like utm_medium=email and some providers allow defining additional parameters in a freeform field, either globally for an account or on a per campaign basis.
 Read more about email campaign tracking with Google Analytics.

-relative engagement – an email subscriber engagement with the email from your sending domain relative to all other sources of email in their inbox.
+Relative engagement – an email subscriber engagement with the email from your sending domain relative to all other sources of email in their inbox.
 This inbox placement factor is the reason why the same email may go to both Inbox and Spam folder for recipients on the same campaign.
 So a good sender reputation may not be enough to guarantee inbox placement.
 Read more on improving your email deliverability and inbox placement.

 Did you learn something new from reading this post?
 Are there any other terms you think we should add to this list?
 Please let us know by leaving a comment, we appreciate any feedback.

 If you’re a startup founder, a growth marketer in an early stage startup, a developer working on side projects, an aspiring professional blogger or simply someone who wants to be a data-driven decision maker, this post is for you.